john-wainwright/Mahleran_v1.2.3/README.md

 Mahleran_v1.2.3/dist/Release/MinGW64-Windows/

 To run in standalone mode, copy the executable file from the above folder and put it in a separate folder on the computer, together with the mahleran_input.xml file, the Input folder with the appropriate input files, and make a new Output folder for the output.

+To test the model is working correctly for you, please use the datasets in one of the following folders in Input:
+Test2_Abbott_300700, Test_2_Wise_110801, input_p1, input_p2, input_p3, input_p4